If you are planning a trip to Eastern Europe then this article is for you.

 So I decided to answer them all here, and I am certain you’ll find this helpful.

-In the wider sense, there are 20 Countries in Eastern Europe and they can be also split into these 4 regions.
+In the wider sense, there are 20 Countries in Eastern Europe, and they can also be split into these four regions.

-If are getting Balkans and Baltics confused, I recommend reading my article Baltics and Balkans Countries explained.
+If you are getting the Balkans and Baltics confused, I recommend reading my article Baltics and Balkans Countries Explained.

 I have been asked these questions for many years but this year, the main reason is the war in Ukraine that has everyone worried.
 So let me answer both points: